dboddie-canonical-work/disgorged-docs/the-power-control-interface.rst

 The ``power-control`` interface allows the reading and setting of system power settings.

-This interface is primarily intended to be used with `Ubuntu Core <glossary.md#the-power-control-interface-heading--ubuntu-core>`__.
+This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.

 .. note::